47th New York State Legislature: Sessions

 On April 3, a caucus of Bucktail legislators, consisting of the Regency men and a minority of People's men, nominated Samuel Young (pro-Clay) for Governor.
 Young was proposed by the People's men, and was nominated in opposition to Gov. Yates, who had been proposed by the Regency men for re-election.
 However, considering the enormous impopularity of the rejection of the new electoral law, and Yates being identified with these proceedings, most Regency men were sure that Yates had no chance to be re-elected, and were willing to abandon him in favor of any other candidate.
 Young had been originally considered to be put on the People's Party ticket, but this was dropped by the majority of the People's men after he was nominated by the Regency Party.

 On April 7, the People's Party legislators held a caucus, of which Isaac Ogden was Chairman and David Gardiner Secretary.
 They protested against the rejection of the electoral law, and against the choice of nominees for Governor and Lieutenant Governor by legislative caucus.
 They issued a call for a State convention of the People's Party, to be held on September 21 at Utica to make the nominations.

 On April 9, at a meeting in New York City, of which Ex-Gov. Morgan Lewis was Chairman and Cadwallader D. Colden Secretary, nominated Andrew Jackson for U.S. president.

 On April 24, John Bowman submitted in the Senate a resolution for the removal of DeWitt Clinton from the Erie Canal Commission, which was carried with only three contrary votes (Cramer, Morgan and McIntyre).
-The resolution than went to the Assembly and was carried by a vote of 64 to 34.
+The resolution then went to the Assembly and was carried by a vote of 64 to 34.
 Most People's men voted for the removal, while some Regency men did not.
 The plan, hatched by the Regency, was to effect a breach between the Clintonians and the anti-Crawford Bucktails who together would have constituted a majority.
 However, the scheme backfired, since the removal created a great wave of indignation throughout the State.
-James Tallmadge Jr. (PP), who at this time was expected to be nominated for Governor by the Clintonians, voted for the removal and thus was dropped from consideration.
+James Tallmadge Jr. (PP), who at the time was expected to be nominated for Governor by the Clintonians, voted for the removal and thus was dropped from consideration.
 Instead, DeWitt Clinton himself was proposed to run, and thus be vindicated.

 On June 2, Gov. Yates issued a call for a special session of the Legislature to convene on August 2, to reconsider the enactment of a new electoral law.

 On August 2, the Legislature met for a special session.
 Before the governor's message could be read, Byram Green offered a resolution in the Senate to censure Gov. Yates for having called this session.
 Azariah C. Flagg offered a resolution in the Assembly saying that the special session was unwarranted which was carried.
 After some debate, the Legislature adjourned on August 6 without any action taken.